-A written copy of the investment policy shall be provided to any person or business organization offering to engage in an investment transaction with the Corporation.
-Every investment provider to the Corporation must execute a certificate in favor of the Corporation substantially in a form acceptable to the Corporation and the business organization substantially to the effect that the business organization has:
+A written copy of the investment policy shall be provided to any business organization (local investment pool or discretionary investment management firm) offering to engage in investment activities with the Corporation.
+Every business organization must execute a certificate in favor of the Corporation substantially in a form acceptable to the Corporation and the business organization substantially to the effect that the business organization has:

-- A. Received and reviewed the Corporation's investment policy; and - B. Acknowledged that the business organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the Corporation and the organization that are not authorized by the Corporation's investment policy, except to the extent that this authorization is dependent on an analysis of the makeup of the Corporation's entire portfolio or requires an interpretation of subjective investment standards.
+- A. Received and reviewed the Corporation's investment policy; and - B. Acknowledged that the business organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the Corporation and the organization that are not authorized by the Corporation's investment policy, except to the extent that this authorization is dependent on an analysis of the makeup of the Corporation's entire portfolio or requires an interpretation of subjective investment standards or relates to investment transactions of the Corporation that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority.